shitallog/shitallog/README.md

 🤝 I’m looking for help with OpenSource Contributions.
 Ping me, if you can guide me.
 Would be grateful.

-💬 Ask me about : Java, HTML, CSS, JavaScript, React,Software Engineering, Data Structures and Algorithms.
+💬 Ask me about : Java, HTML, CSS, JavaScript, React,Software Engineering.

 🥅 2023 Goals : Learning new things and contribute more

 All of my projects are available at Portfolio

-🌱 I’m currently learning React
+🌱 I’m currently learning laravel

 💬 Ask me about Java,Web Development, Javascript